meefik/anyend/README.md

 # AnyEnd

 Platform to speed up backend creation.
+Implementation of a declarative approach to backend development.

 ## To do